cyberark/conjur/apidocs/src/update_policy.md

-### Update a Policy [PATCH]
+### Update a policy [PATCH]

 Modifies an existing [Conjur Policy](/reference/policy.html).
 Data may be explicitly deleted using the `!delete`, `!revoke`, and `!deny` statements.
 Unlike "replace" mode, no data is ever implicitly deleted.

 **Permissions required**

-`update` privilege on the Policy.
+`update` privilege on the policy.

 #### Example with `curl` and `jq`

-Suppose you have a Policy to load in `/tmp/policy.yml` (such as the sample one provided below).
+Suppose you have a policy to load in `/tmp/policy.yml` (such as the sample one provided below).
 The following command will create and delete data in the "root" policy:

 ```
 curl -H "$(conjur authn authenticate -H)" \